 |Others||AA||100 %||0 %|

-Special procedures are specific use (temporary admission and end-use) and processing (inward and outward processing).
-In these procedures, a guarantee is required for the customs liability according to the customer’s guarantee category.
+Specific use (temporary admission and end-use) and processing (inward and outward processing) are special procedures involving import.
+In these procedures, a guarantee is required for the liability for customs duties, based on the customer’s guarantee category.

-In the end-use procedure, the company must provide the maximum amounts of unlevied customs duties on this form:
+In the end-use procedure, the company must provide the maximum amounts of unlevied customs duties using this form:

-The Union Customs Code provides that Customs can grant a reduction on incurred customs debt and other payments or an exemption from providing a guarantee when a company meets certain requirements.
+The Union Customs Code provides that a company may be authorised to use a guarantee with a reduced amount for possible customs duties and other payments or to have a guarantee waiver, provided that certain requirements are met.
 The company must not have a record of any serious payment disruptions or credit malfunctions (e.g. bankruptcy, reorganisation or distraint).
-In addition, the company must meet the general requirements relating to comprehensive guarantees, as well as the specific requirements based on guarantee category.
+In addition, the company must meet the general requirements for the comprehensive guarantee authorisation, as well as the specific requirements based on guarantee category.

-When determining the amount of liability guarantee, companies are placed into guarantee categories based on their solidity and payment behaviour.
+When the amount of liability guarantee is determined, companies are placed into guarantee categories based on their solidity and payment behaviour.
 Furthermore, companies must meet requirements specific to the different guarantee categories, for example relating to accounts and in-house control.
 In guarantee categories BD, BC and BB, companies must also have sufficient funds in relation to the reference amount.

 Guarantee reservation in different guarantee categories for specific use and processing: